June 7, 2014

 sustain us.
 Presentations are very informal and interactive, suitable

 for all ages.

-Intermittent guided woods walks with Gary Martin to
+Intermittent guided woods walks with Gary Martin and

-identify trees and learn about selective cutting and wise woodlot management
+about selective cutting and wise woodlot management practices, and see

-practices, and demonstrates his band-saw mill, explaining how sawyers
+Gary demonstrate his band-saw mill, explaining how sawyers get the most

 old tools traditionally used by Adirondack woodsmen.
 See